Improving RNN-T ASR Accuracy Using Context Audio: Conclusion

-We have proposed an approach for training an \gls{RNN-T} \gls{ASR} model using the full audio stream of an utterance as input to the encoder, while only making use of partially transcribed segments for computation of the training loss.
-We have shown that this approach can lead to a significant reduction in WER due to the exploitation of possibly untranscribed context.
+We have proposed an approach for training an \gls{RNN-T} \gls{ASR} system using the full audio stream of an utterance as input to the encoder, while computing the training loss on one or multiple segments of the utterance.
+We have shown that, in a segmented decoding setup, this approach can lead to a significant reduction in WER due to the exploitation of context audio, without necessarily requiring labels for this context.
 We found indication of the model learning to implicitly adapt to the speaker and environment during the utterance, which provides a possible explanation for the observed improvement.
-Furthermore, we demonstrated that a unidirectional \gls{LSTM} encoder network will exploit long-range dependencies over more than a hundred recurrent iterations.
-For future work, we plan to investigate extending the adaptation across multiple utterances, i.e., across multiple interactions of the user with the voice assistant, and to evaluate the interaction of this method with other encoder topologies, e.g., based on Transformer \cite{zhang2020transformer}.
+Furthermore, we demonstrated that a unidirectional \gls{LSTM} speech encoder network can learn to exploit long-range dependencies over more than a hundred recurrent iterations.